chengzhengqian/czq-comint.el/czq-comint-send.md

 send the command, then arrange to remove the filter when the command finishes (either immediately or via a tag/timer).

+Each parser token is rendered and passed through the stack as soon as it is produced, so helpers can react incrementally instead of waiting for an entire chunk of process output.

 ## Quiet Commands

 `czq-comint--send-command-quietly` is the one public entry point today.
 It: